Reefwing-Software/Embedded-AI/README.md

 ## Hardware Requirements

-In addition to the embedded hardware listed below, you’ll need a **laptop or desktop computer** capable of running Python scripts and training machine learning models.<br>
+In addition to the embedded hardware listed below, you’ll need a **laptop or desktop computer** capable of running Python scripts and training machine learning models.

-Any modern system — **Windows**, **macOS**, or **Linux** — will work, as long as it supports **Python 3.x** and can handle basic machine learning workloads.<br>
+Any modern system — **Windows**, **macOS**, or **Linux** — will work, as long as it supports **Python 3.x** and can handle basic machine learning workloads.

 While this book focuses on **embedded AI**, most **model training**, particularly for deep learning, is performed on **laptops, desktops, or in the cloud**.
-These environments provide the **processing power and memory** required to manage large datasets and complex computations that would be impractical on microcontrollers.<br>
+These environments provide the **processing power and memory** required to manage large datasets and complex computations that would be impractical on microcontrollers.

 Once models are trained, they are **quantized, compressed, and optimized** for deployment on embedded targets.
-This approach — **train on the desktop, deploy at the edge** — is the standard and most practical workflow for embedded AI development.<br>
+This approach — **train on the desktop, deploy at the edge** — is the standard and most practical workflow for embedded AI development.

-Each project chapter includes a detailed **Bill of Materials (BOM)**, listing the exact components required.<br>
+Each project chapter includes a detailed **Bill of Materials (BOM)**, listing the exact components required.

-Table 2-1 in the book summarizes the **primary hardware platforms** used across all chapters.
+The Table below summarizes the **primary hardware platforms** used across all chapters.
 You’ll find that some boards are reused — particularly the **Arduino UNO R4 Minima**, **Arduino Nano 33 BLE Sense**, and **Raspberry Pi Pico 2** — making them smart early investments.

 | Chapter | Section / Project                               | Board / Platform                                   | Additional Components                                                                                                      |
 |----------|--------------------------------------------------|----------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------|